 The settlement, once entered by the court, will resolve allegations that the City of Fontana violated the California Environmental Quality Act (CEQA) in approving the Slover and Oleander warehouse project in southern Fontana.

-Developer Duke Realty will be required to adopt substantial mitigation measures to minimize the impacts of the project to the surrounding community.
+Developer Duke Realty will require to adopt substantial mitigation measures to minimize the impacts of the project to the surrounding community.

 “For years, warehouse development in Fontana went unchecked, and it’s our most vulnerable communities that have paid the price,” said Bonta.
 “South Fontana residents shouldn’t have to choose between economic opportunity and clean air.
 They deserve both.
 Today’s settlement demonstrates how innovative solutions can be used to address environmental injustices, without hindering development.
 Because when we build, we must build responsibly.